linuxgamingcentral/competitive-smash-decker/README.md

 - HDR: `~/Emulation/roms/switch/ssbu.nsp`

 ### 3. Additional steps for HDR
-Next, if you're planning on playing HDR, you'll also need to do the following:
+If you're planning on playing HDR, you'll also need to do the following:
 - copy `prod.keys` to `~/.config/Ryujinx/system/`
 - install your dumped Switch FW with Ryujinx
 - dump your save data, DLC, and updates and install these with Ryujinx